 - Knee pain that feels as if it originates under the knee cap

-- Pain in the front of the thigh extending down into the inside of the knee
+- Pain in the front of the knee that may extend up into the lower thigh

 - Restless Leg Syndrome